nlicalzi/launch_school/rb120_object_oriented_programming/assessment_prep/study_guide.md

 4. Instance methods vs. class methods

+   * Because anything in Ruby that can have a value is an object, that means defined classes are objects as well and can call methods that are defined within the class that are prepended with `self.`-- these are called **class methods**.

+   * ```Ruby
+     class Animal
+       def self.from_the_class
+         "I'm the Animal class!"
+       end

+       def from_an_instance
+         "I'm an initialized object of the Animal class!" end
+     end

+     puts Animal.from_the_class		# called on the Animal class, before any instance of it is instantiated

+     fido = Animal.new
+     puts fido.from_an_instance		# called on an instantiated object of the Animal class

+     puts Animal.from_an_instance	# error: undefined method (instance method called on class) puts fido.from_the_class			# error: undefined method (class method called on instance)
+     ```

 5. Referencing and setting instance variables vs. using getters and setters

+   * Using a getter method can be preferable to returning or interacting with the instance variable directly-- this can protect us from overwriting the value of the variable by accident, and also helps us keep the actual value obscured if we need it to be-- think of a case involving social security numbers: which is preferable?

+     * ```Ruby
+       attr_accessor :ssn # this would expose the SSN to be both edited and displayed in full...

+       ## BETTER TO DO THE FOLLOWING:

+       attr_writer :ssn # attr_* for our setter

+       def display_ssn	 # obscures SSN value & keeps it DRY
+         "xxx-xx-#{@ssn[-4..-1]}"
+       end
+       ```

+   * When including setter methods in instance methods, always prepend `self.` to the method invocation, or else Ruby will think we're initializing new local variables.
+This way, when the `change_info` method is called, `self` instructs the method to call the `name / height / weight` setter methods on the calling object as well, rather than thinking they're new variable names.

+     * ```Ruby
+       attr_accessor :name, :height, :weight

+       def change_info(n, h, w)
+         name = n				 # accidentally initializing local var "name" height = h			 # accidentally initializing local var "height" weight = w			 # accidentally initializing local var "weight" end

+       ## VERSUS

+       def change_info(n, h, w)
+         self.name = n    # correctly calling our setter method
+         self.height = h	 # correctly calling our setter method
+         self.weight = w  # correctly calling our setter method
+       end
+       ```

 6. Class inheritance, encapsulation, and polymorphism

+   * **Class Inheritance**: Class inheritance allows for classes to inherit the behaviors of other classes, generally modeling "is-a" relationships (like how a Dog "is-an" Animal.)

+     * ```Ruby
+       class Animal
+         attr_accessor :name # generate getter and setter methods `name`

+         def initialize(name)
+           @name = name # assign arg to `name`
+         end

+         def speak
+           "#{name} says "
+         end
+       end

+       class Dog < Animal
+         # because there is no constructor (or initialize method) defined in the Dog class, the Ruby interpreter looks back at the method lookup//inheritance chain to find if one has been declared, finds one in the Animal class, then calls it so we are able to use our @name variable even though it isn't present in our Dog class as currently defined

+         def speak 			 # overwrite the speak method from Animal
+           super + "woof" # super calls Animal#speak and appends to it
+         end
+       end

+       fido = Animal.new('Fido')
+       sparky = Dog.new('Sparky')

+       puts fido.speak 	# Calls Animal#speak => 'Fido says '
+       puts sparky.speak # Calls Dog#speak 	 => 'Sparky says woof'
+       ```

+   * **Encapsulation**: Encapsulation refers to the hiding pieces of functionality and making them unavailable to the rest of the code base.
+It is a form of data protection and a way to define boundaries in your application while embracing abstraction.
+Encapsulation also tells us that the only important thing for us in using a class is the knowledge of its interface-- we shouldn't need specific implementation details to be able to use a (well designed) class successfully.

+     * ```Ruby
+       class Car
+         attr_reader :speed

+         def initialize
+           @speed = nil
+         end

+         def turn_on
+           @speed = 0
+         end

+         def turn_off
+           @speed = nil
+         end

+         def on?
+           @speed != nil
+         end
+       end

+       volvo = Car.new
+       puts volvo.on?   # => false

+       volvo.turn_on
+       puts volvo.on?   # => true

+       volvo.turn_off
+       puts volvo.on?   # => false
+       ```

+     * In the above code, we don't need to know how the `Car` class implements its logic for "turning on", "turning off", or checking for on/off, but those methods all exist as part of an interface that makes logical sense and protects the `@speed` variable.

+   * **Polymorphism**: Polymorphism refers to the ability for data to be represented as many different types, and it gives us flexibility in using pre-written code for new purposes.

+     * ```Ruby
+       class Animal
+         def initialize(name)
+           @name = name
+         end

+         def speak
+           "#{@name} says "
+         end
+       end

+       class Dog < Animal
+         def speak
+           super + "woof!"
+         end
+       end

+       class Cat < Animal
+         def speak
+           super + "meow!"
+         end
+       end

+       puts Cat.new('Bean').speak
+       puts Dog.new('Beatrice').speak
+       ```

+     * In the above code sample, the last two lines are both able to call a `speak` method and return outputs that are appropriate to each object.
+This is an example of polymorphism-- the interface performs appropriately for each object depending on the context in which it's called, giving us flexibility in implementation but maintaining a logical interface to interact with.

 7. Modules